-It’s well known now that smoking is unhealthy for anyone and everyone, but the magnitude to which it affects a mother and child is more severe than many realize.
+It’s well known now that smoking is unhealthy for anyone and everyone, but the magnitude to which it affects a mother and child before and during pregnancy is more severe than many realize.
 Babies born to mothers who smoke can be born prematurely, have birth defects, and even die from Sudden Infant Death Syndrome (SIDS).
 Furthermore, smoking isn’t the end of it.
 Even being subjected to smoke during pregnancy can cause these kinds of health issues for you and baby.

 We get a lot of questions about how exactly smoking can affect women before, during and after pregnancy, so we want to address those!